CopernicaMarketingSoftware/Documentation/SMTPeter/rest-dkim.md

 where "ID" is the dkim key id and "SELECTOR" and "DOMAIN" are the selector and domain name respectively.
 A DELETE call will delete the keys from our servers.
 Emails that have sender domains that would have matched with a deleted key will no longer be signed.
+Note that the standard keys cannot be deleted.

 ## Adding a DKIM key